College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 5:15 p.m.
 ET, ESPN

-Yankee Stadium, New York, New York
+Yankee Stadium, New York

-The easy conclusion is that both teams will come into this game with little to play for because both suffered through disappointing seasons when much more was expected.
+The easy conclusion is that both teams will come into this game with little to play for because both suffered through disappointing seasons from which much more was expected.
 However, these are two big-time programs that are not going to mail it in while playing in Yankee Stadium.

-Miami (7-5) had high hopes this season but the Hurricanes endured a four-game losing streak in the middle of the season.
+Miami (7-5) had high hopes, but the Hurricanes endured a four-game losing streak in the middle of the season.
 Quarterback N'Kosi Perry represents the best chance for success in this game and for the future.
 He has thrown for 1,089 yards with a 13-5 TD-interception ratio, and his favorite target is Jeff Thomas, who has caught 35 passes for 563 yards and three touchdowns.

-Wisconsin has been one of the most consistent teams in college football through the years, and they are often in the hunt for the Big Ten title.
+Wisconsin has been one of the most consistent teams in college football through the years, and the Badgers are often in the hunt for the Big Ten title.
 However, the Badgers (7-5) struggled this season and never found their rhythm.
 Jonathan Taylor has rushed for 1,989 yards while averaging 7.1 yards per carry and scoring 15 rushing touchdowns.

 Miami is a three-point favorite, but the Hurricanes will have a difficult time slowing down Taylor's explosive ground game.